 Often it can.
 It may drive actions like theft, manipulation, or betrayal to obtain desired possessions.

-5. How can one overcome covetousness?
+5. How can someone reduce covetousness?